 Not sure if what you see is a purse-web?

 Other kinds of webs are present in the same habitats, but unless the web is ONLY a tube of silk it is not a purse-web.
 Check the pictures here.
 Purse-webs look tubular and sock-like, and will 'give' a little when you touch them with a blade of grass, while non-web things like roots are rigid.
 'Tube-like' webs attached to silken sheets or platforms or a 3D trap in space are NOT made by purse-web spiders.
 For example, funnel-web spiders are common in the same places you find Atypids and make a sheet web that leads to a funnel with a hole, but those are not purse-webs.

 Questions about spiders or webs?

-Map The Spider is specifically interested in current reports of purse-web sightings for building a map and collecting shed skins.
-If you have questions about any spiders and other invertebrates you find, including artifacts like webs, check out Bugguide.net or iNaturalist.org.
+Map The Spider is specifically interested in current (2020+) reports of purse-web sightings for building a map and collecting shed skins.
+If you have questions about any other spiders and invertebrates you find, including artifacts like webs, check out Bugguide.net or iNaturalist.org.
 Post a photo and volunteers will help you identify what you found, or just browse the images to see what others are seeing.Contact us at